Can I Send Large Files via Gmail?

 Open Google Drive in Gmail

 Step 4.
-Select files which you want to send via Gmail, then click “Insert” and send the email to receivers.
+Select the files that you want to send via Gmail, then click “Insert” and send the email to receivers.
+Then your Gmail receivers can view and download the large files via the Google Drive link directly.

 Select Files to Insert to Gmail